Debasish415/senetence_contruction_tool/README.md

 📁 public/sample.json
 Contains sample data used within the project.
-It's placed in the public directory to allow direct access without importing or bundling.
+It's placed in the public directory ,It can be fetched directly from public directory.

 📝 Note:
 I included `sample.json` in the public folder to avoid using external APIs or storing data elsewhere.